Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

 As we saw earlier in \Cref{sec:laminar-mark}, we can prove the correctness of our polynomial time approximation scheme only if the depth of the laminar family is constant.
 At the same time, as an observation, if one thinks of the production constrained Bayesian selection problem as an instance of the laminar Bayesian selection, then the depth of the corresponding laminar family will simply be $T+1$, and hence is not a constant.
 Yet, as we saw in \cref{sec:production-simple}, our approach in that section could yield to a PTAS.
 Can we still see this PTAS as a special case of our PTAS for the constant-depth laminar?

 This discrepancy can easily be explained by extending our result for the constant depth laminar Bayesian selection to a generalization where every element is replaced by a \emph{sub-problem}.
 With this view, in the production constrained Bayesian selection we indeed have only a 1-level tree (connecting the root to the type-specific sub-problems), and each leaf of this 1-level tree plays the role of one of the type-specific sub-problems.
 To make the analysis work, we require two things from each sub-problem.
 First, a local optimum online policy for each sub-problem, for possibly atomic or even non-positive value distributions, should be computable in polynomial time.
-Second, the selection rule of this local optimum online policy should satisfy the required negative cylinder dependency.
-Having these two properties, the proof of this section goes through, as by replacing each element with a group of negatively dependent elements we still have the required concentration.
-The proof of this generalization is basically the same, and so we omit to avoid redundancy.
+Second, the selection rule of this local optimum online policy should satisfy the required negative dependency (i.e., that the probability of accepting an element decreases as more elements are being accepted in the past, which we also referred to as the super-martingale property in \Cref{lemma:multiplicative-azuma}).
+Having these two properties, the same proof as in this section can be used, as by replacing each element with a group of negatively dependent elements (in the same sense as in \Cref{lemma:multiplicative-azuma}) we still have the required concentration.
+The proof of this generalization is basically the same, so we omit this proof to avoid redundancy.